smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   Rock, Ice, and Electric moves, and SR), and adds +1 SpA back to Quiver Dance.

-- Weather-inducing abilities now last for only 5 turns (and are unaffected by items).
+- Weather-inducing abilities now last for only 5 turns (or 8 with the right item).
 Weather moves have +1 priority.
 Forecast and Flower Gift will make weather moves last forever.

 - Hail is improved: